 Consuming more and more of the pigments the longer it is on for, hence the hair becoming lighter and lighter.
 The higher levels of peroxide work more aggressively toward opening the hair cuticle and consuming the pigment hence the quicker time frames for lightening and being able to lighten to a brighter level.

-If you are trying to repair hair from bleach damage, it’s really important to be very kind to your hair.
+If you are trying to repair your hair from bleach damage, it’s really important to be very kind to your hair.
 That means washing it and treating it with the prescribed products in not excessively hot water.
-Excessively hot water opens up the cuticle and continues to dry the hair out, where if you use a nice product you can close the cuticle and allow it to hold the nutrients from the product.
+Excessively hot water opens up the cuticle and continues to dry the hair out, whereas if you use a nice product, you can close the cuticle and allow it to hold the nutrients from the product.

-It is also important to avoid heat styling, so ideally if you can dry your hair naturally, maybe think about some different styles you can wear it in to avoid heat styling – being both blow-drying and straightening.
+It is also important to avoid heat styling, so ideally if you can dry your hair naturally, maybe think about some different styles you can wear it in to avoid heat styling—both blow-drying and straightening.
 Blow drying and straightening are both very damaging and will not aid the recovery of your hair at all.
 In fact, they will totally inhibit the recovery of your hair.

 When hair has been lightened using bleach, there is a number of ways in which you can opt to help its recovery.
 Salon applied toner is a good option.